Summer Internship Program: Cumberland County

 3. How will the intern learn about the breadth of VCE and our various program areas?

 As a member of the Cumberland Extension team, the intern will learn about VCE’s various program areas by working and learning from professionals in the field.
-The intern will be expected to work with the 4-H Agent Linda Eanes), the 4-H Mentor Educator (Yvonne Earvin), the Agriculture and Natural Resources Agent (Amber Anderson), the Family and Consumer Science Agent, (Pauline Stokes), and the Food and Nutrition Program Educator, (Christine Knowsley) to learn how each program area offers educational programs that support the local community.
+The intern will be expected to work with the 4-H Agent Linda Eanes), the Agriculture and Natural Resources Agent (Amber Anderson), the Family and Consumer Science Agent, (Pauline Stokes), and the Food and Nutrition Program Educator, (Christine Knowsley) to learn how each program area offers educational programs that support the local community.
 The intern’s work responsibility will be divided between all program areas to give the most varied educational experience.
 The Intern will also accompany VCE Faculty on planning and administrative meetings in order to network with other VCE Units and partnering organizations and agencies.
 Through these opportunities, the intern will learn how Virginia Cooperative Extension plans, implements, and evaluates programs to meet identified needs and improve the lives of Virginians.
 The intern will get a holistic view of the Extension profession.

 - Job Description and Qualifications